 A frequent performer on National Public Radio's A Prairie Home Companion, Schmidt was exposed to folk music after moving to Chicago in 1974 to work as a secretary and office manager.
 Inspired by the Windy City's folk scene, which included Steve Goodman, Jim Post, and Bob Gibson, Schmidt taught herself to play Appalachian dulcimer, 12-string guitar, and the deluxe pianolin, a 52-string, zither-like instrument.
 Within five years, Schmidt had left her day job and sought her fortune as a musician.
 Schmidt's self-titled debut album, released in 1979, established her as one of the Midwest's best singer/songwriters.

 Schmidt composed the score, in collaboration with director Frank Calati, of a modern translation of Bertolt Brecht's play A Good Person in Setzuan.
-Presented at the Goodman Theater in Chicago in May 1992, the score received a prestigious Jefferson Award for Meritorious Achievement in Chicago-Area Theater.
+Presented at the Goodman Theater in Chicago in May 1992, the score received a prestigious Joseph Jefferson Award.

 In addition to 14 solo albums, Schmidt has recorded two albums -- Closing the Distance and While We Live, with Connecticut-based singer/songwriter Sally Rogers.
-During the 21st century her recordings have sometimes moved in a jazz direction, starting with 2001's I Thought About You and including 2006's Live at the Dakota, recorded at the Dakota jazz club in Minneapolis, MN.
-Released in 2010, Promising Sky was recorded by Claudia Schmidt & Her Funtet, a band blending folk, jazz, and funk influences. ~ Craig Harris, Rovi
+During the 21st century her recordings have sometimes moved in a jazz direction, starting with 2001's I Thought About You and including 2006's Live at the Dakota, recorded at the Dakota jazz club in Minneapolis, Minnesota.
+Released in 2010, Promising Sky was recorded by Claudia Schmidt & Her Funtet, a band blending folk, jazz, and funk influences.
+She returned early in 2014 with New Whirled Order, co-produced by Conrad Uno and featuring 11 new songs. ~ Craig Harris, Rovi